Waavi/vue-wcharts/docs/guide/getting-started.md

 ### Add your first component

-Added a line chart and select our datakey 'one'.
+Add a line chart for a specfic key on the dataset, in this case 'one'.

 ```vue
 <template>